jgaa/glad/README.md

 My intention is to create and implement a handful of useful algorithms in C++ 20, primarily for use in my own applications.
 But if you find something useful here, feel free to use it and to contribute suggestions and pull requests.

-The first one is a asynchronous "smart" cache designed for use-cases like caching API-keys/RBAC data in web-services.
+The first one is an asynchronous "smart" cache designed for use-cases like caching API-keys/RBAC data in web-services.

 The project is named after a tiny, very ill puppy one of my dogs found in my garden late one evening.
-Despite a touch and difficult start of his life, he has always been very very happy. *Glad* is the Norwegian word for happy ;)
+Despite a tough and difficult start of his life, he has always been very very happy. *Glad* is the Norwegian word for happy ;)

 ![Glad the dog](glad-the-dog/images/glad02.jpg)
 (Glad, here with his big friend Ares)